Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Swiss Stamp Tax and brokers

-In Switzerland, there is a tax called the Swiss Stamp Tax (or Swiss Stamp Duty).
+Switzerland has a Swiss Stamp Tax (or Swiss Stamp Duty).
 This tax is also called the Swiss Securities Transfer Tax.
 This is a federal tax.

 The amount of the tax depends on the exchange: